Malta, Austria: Kölnbrein Dam

 The Hochalm mountain road up the steep Malta valley leads to the Kölnbrein arch dam, part of the Malta hydroelectric plant run by the Verbund power company.
 Tunnels lead the water to the power stations in the Möll valley at Reißeck over 1100 m (3610 ft) below.

 The dam collects a large amount of water from the surrounding mountains and also by a system of water supply tunnels bringing water from the Lieser and Möll rivers.
-The masonry dam built between 1971 and 1978 with a length of 626 m (2053 ft) reaches a height above ground of 200 m (656 ft) and therefore is the tallest in Austria.
+Built between 1971 and 1978 with a length of 626 m (2053 ft), it reaches a height above ground of 200 m (656 ft) and is the tallest in Austria.
 The reservoir extends 4.5 km (2.8 mi) behind the dam, holding approximately 200 million m³ of water.

 Adjacent to the dam is a restaurant and a hotel.
 The reservoir serves competitive rowers for altitude training while the dam is a popular bungee jumping venue.